codecatss/backend-spring-API4/Oracle-Partner-Tracker/doc/database/DatabaseDocumentation.md

 # Database Documentation

-# 1. Visão Geral
+# 1. Overview
-Este banco de dados esta sendo usado na API da FATEC do 4° Semestre.
+This database is being used in the 4th Semester FATEC API.
-Usamos um script DDL para criar o banco antes de rodar o script java, assim garantimos que a qualidade do script sql seja a melhor possivel.
+We use a DDL script to create the database before running the Java script, thus ensuring the SQL script quality is the best possible.

-# 2. Modelo de Dados
+# 2. Data Model

 ## 2.1 Tables